 This ancient myth is a prime example of bogus science with no evidence to back it up.
 Actually, recent studies have proven the opposite to be true (read).
 A higher meal frequency is positively correlated with a higher caloric intake.
 Big surprise, I know.

-The easiest way to go about this, is to skip breakfast and eat 2 big meals a day.
+The easiest way to go about this is to skip breakfast and eat 2 big meals (+ maybe a high-protein snack) a day.
 This will allow you to stay in shape year-round without ever feeling deprived.
 Works for me, since I’m rarely hungry after waking (and boy do I enjoy putting away huge meals).
-Research “intermittent fasting” if you want to dig deeper.
+Check out my article on intermittent fasting if you want to dig deeper.

 Please don’t tell me you still believe breakfast is the most important meal of the day…